-1/8" (3mm) wide lines 50% coverage, spaced 1/4" (6mm) center-tocenter
+1/8" (3mm) wide lines 50% coverage, spaced 1/4" (6mm) center-to-center

-1/4" (6mm) wide lines 50% coverage, spaced 1/2" (12mm) center-tocenter
+1/4" (6mm) wide lines 50% coverage, spaced 1/2" (12mm) center-to-center

 Choose from one of our four standard patterns or create your own custom pattern.
-Tristar stocks the 13 ceramic frit colors, listed on page 3, and can match almost any color with the aid of a sample, paint swatch, or PMS color chart number.
+Tristar stocks the 13 ceramic frit colors, listed in the column to the right, and can match almost any color with the aid of a sample, paint swatch, or PMS color chart number.
 When silk-screening, only one color can be applied per glass surface.

-- Standard Patterns index from the lower left position of the glass and run of the opposite edges. - Partial dots/holes or lines are acceptable with the standard pattern configuration. - Please indicate pattern orientation for lines and if starting with a line or space. - Size Limitations: Max: 77" x 134" Min: 12" x 12" - Image Limitations: 1/16" Minimum dot, pixel or space
+- Standard Patterns index from the lower left position of the glass and run of the opposite edges. - Partial dots/holes or lines are acceptable with the standard pattern configuration. - Please indicate pattern orientation for lines and if starting with a line or a space.

+• Size Limitations:

+Max: 77"x134"

+Min: 12"x12"

+Image Limitations 1/16" Minimum dot, pixel or space